Although probiotics and prebiotics sound the same, prebiotics have an entirely different role in the body when it comes to your digestive health.

 Click here to get your FREE copy of our Digestion Guide!

 Now, as essential as probiotics are for your gut, these friendly bacteria simply wouldn’t exist if it weren’t for prebiotics.
 You see, prebiotics are the “food” that feed probiotics, and allow them to grow and repopulate in your gut.
-For this reason, you can think of prebiotics as “gut fertilizer.”
+For this reason, you can think of prebiotics as “gut fertilizer.” [tweet_quote] Prebiotics act as a “gut fertilizer” to feed those probiotics in your system.[/tweet_quote]

 Since this fiber cannot be digested in your small intestine, it passes through your GI tract and remains undigested as it enters your colon.
 This is where your friendly gut bacteria begin to breakdown or “ferment” the fiber, allowing them to grow and repopulate (2).